KWJACK/DataStructure_Assign1/README.md

 # DataStructure_Assign1
 *Introduction*

- This assignment proceeded in fall semester 2015.
+ This assignment was proceeded in fall semester of 2015.
-Our purpose is making reservation system for flight.
+Our purpose was to make reservation system for flight.
-But obivously in here, we will make only part of database.
+But obivously in here, we will make only particular part of database.

 *Condition*

- Flight database is composed record including name, reservation serial number, phone number, and state of confirmation.
+ Flight database is composed by records including name, reservation serial number, phone number, and state of confirmation.

- The number of enable seats only ready til twenty five.
-But in case of all seated had reserved, it is possible to get more 10 client's reservation as state of waiter.
+ Only twenty five or less of seats possible to use are ready.
+But if all seats are reserved, it is possible to get 10 or less clients' reservation in state of waiting.
-If subscriber cancels the reservation, waiter state will be changed confirmation depending on the reservation order.
+If subscriber cancels the reservation, waiting state will be changed to confirmation depending on the reservation order.

-In here, the main operations to be performed should be used to search, insert, delete, and (conditional) traversal about each node what saves the client's information.
+In here, the main operations being performed should be used to search, insert, delete, and (conditional) traverse on the tree(DS) about each node that saves the client's information.
- In order to using client's information as to key value, the BST should separately composed by each client's value.
+ In order to use client's information as key value, the BST should be separately composed by each client's value.

-In addition, there is a need for a queue to store the standby subscriber information.
-Therefore, the complex data structure a plurality of data structures that are configured based on the same node must be used.
+In addition, there is a need for a queue to store the standby subscriber's information.
+Therefore, the complex data structure is a plurality of data structures that configure basing on the same node must be used.
 All data structures used must be configured by using the pointer.
- The functions to be implemented essentially as follows, has been designated, the command for performing the respective functions.
+ The functions essentially implemented as follows and also informed about the command for performing the respective functions.

 *Specification*

-In here all function's parameter have standard.
+In here all function's parameters have standard.

-1.Name should be written last name + first name.
-And one more white space or tab exists between last and first name 2.Phone-number is fixed only 7 characters.
+1.Name should be written as follows: last name + first name.
+  Also, there must be one or more white space or tab between last and first name.
+2.Phone-number is fixed and can consist of 7 characters only.

 RESERVE [name] [phone-number]
   - Create Node included client info(name, serial number, phone number, and state of confirmation) and insert to BST.